Music of Somerset: Festivals

 The Weston-super-Mare Sea Shanty and Folk Music Festival started in 2021.
 It is not for profit; raising £5000 for the local RNLI and Lion's Clubs in 2021.
 It is returning in 2022 and will be an annual event organised by The Steepholmers Shanty Band (Reg Charity 1197505) who are from Weston-super-Mare.
 The Festival has more than 50 Sea Shanty and Folk Music bands from all over the British Isles across more than 14 venues in the town and along the seafront.

+The Priddy Folk Festival is a volunteer run charitable festival raising money to promote music performance and improving the environs of Priddy.
+It is a 3 day festival held on the second weekend in July and has been running for over 30 years featuring high quality folk artists from across the world and many up and coming stars.

 There are also small festivals with a music focus within the county such as the Farmfestival, Frome Festival, Sunrise Celebration, Stogumber Festival, Trowbridge Village Pump Festival and the Two Moors Festival.

 The Trowbridge Village Pump Festival, originally based in Trowbridge, Wiltshire, sat partly within the Somerset border at Farleigh Hungerford for most of its life and will continue to do so for the 2018 edition.